-9-1.
-In General: My view is that punctual, regular attendance in class is an essential component of the educational experience. superior performance on an examination is not enough if you haven't shown up.
-Moreover, the General Rules of the School of Law's Academic Program provide, "Regular and punctual class attendance is required."
+- 9-1 Communications About Attendance: There is generally no need for you to e-mail me if you are or anticipate being absent.
+Moreover, there is generally no need for you to explain to me why you have been absent.
+The only reason I imagine that I would need to know why you are absent is if your attendance is approaching a seriously deficient level (discussed below) and it becomes necessary to discuss extenuating circumstances. - 9-2.
+In General: My view is that punctual, regular attendance in class is an essential component of the educational experience.
+Superior performance on an examination is not enough if you haven't shown up.
+Moreover, the General Rules of the School of Law's Academic Program say, "Regular and punctual class attendance is required."
 ABA standards put an emphasis on attendance as well.